 Research must draw wider conclusions or develop approaches (such as management frameworks) that enable knowledge transfer to take place among properties and regions.
-For example, the approach taken by the EU 6th Framework Programme research project on Global Climate Change Impacts on the Built Heritage and Cultural Landscapes (http://noahsark.isac.cnr.it/) in producing a Climate Change Vulnerability Atlas and in developing drying strategies for different types of historic structures for the European Region can be a model for other regions of the world.
+For example, the approach taken by the EU 6th Framework Programme research project on Global Climate Change Impacts on the Built Heritage and Cultural Landscapes14 in producing a Climate Change Vulnerability Atlas and in developing drying strategies for different types of historic structures for the European Region can be a model for other regions of the world.